How We Build One of the Largest B2B E-commerce Platforms in the World

 I will walk you through the stages involved in creating a B2B e-commerce platform project, providing a brief overview of the main components.
 I will illustrate key points using selected case studies as examples.

-B2B platform development project management
+B2B platform project management

 We handled our small-scale pharmaceutical project using Scrum.
 This involved 2-week sprints and continuous updates for the client, ensuring transparency and visible progress throughout the process.
 The team consistently set bi-weekly tasks and conducted thorough planning to ensure timely completion.
 Daily planning sessions lasting 10-15 minutes were held, and post-sprint retrospectives were conducted to learn from any errors and avoid them in the future.
 A single Project Manager (PM) led the team.

-On our large-scale B2B e-commerce platform project for Kia, we use Kanban.
+On our large-scale e-commerce platform project for Kia, we use Kanban.
 The client-side project manager compiles tasks from all departments into an extensive list.
 Each task is assigned a priority, and they are executed in sequence.
 We have assembled a sizable project team, allowing us to work on several functional blocks concurrently.
 We generally make one big release approximately once a month, based on the progress made in each stage of development.
 Given the project’s size, it is managed by one PM, two technical leads, one business analyst team lead, and one support team lead.

 The process of gathering requirements for creating an e-commerce platform for B2B is a collaborative effort between the client and the web development company.